How we can transform healthcare by moving from pipeline to platform

 A change from pipeline to platform thinking can transform healthcare for the better – and help us better manage the next crisis.
 Here's a guide.

-Gianrico Farrugia, M.D., president and chief executive officer of
+Gianrico Farrugia, M.D., president and chief executive officer of Mayo

-from all 50 U.S. states and 130 countries.
+illnesses from all 50 U.S. states and 140 countries.
+With a singular focus

 Prior to his appointment as CEO, Dr. Farrugia served as CEO of Mayo